JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7906 days**.

-And here is a just a random fact -  **Serving ice cream on cherry pie was once illegal in Kansas**.
+And here is a just a random fact -  **Pound for pound, leopards are said to be seven times stronger than humans**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)